Xanəgah, Julfa

 Xanəgah (also, Khanagah and Khanegakh) is a village and municipality in the Julfa District of Nakhchivan, Azerbaijan.
-It is located 37 km in the north from the district center, on both banks of the Alinjachay River, on the slope of the Zangezur ridge.
+It is located 37 km in the north from the district center, on both banks of the Alinja River, on the slope of the Zangezur ridge.
 Its population is busy with vine-growing, farming and animal husbandry.
 There are secondary school, cultural house, three libraries, communication branch, club, kindergarten and a medical center in the village.
 It has a population of 1,212.
-The Əlincəçay xanəgahı (Alinjachay architectural complex) of the Middle Ages is located in the east from the Khanagah village, on the left bank of the Alinjachay River.
+The Əlincəçay xanəgahı (Alinja architectural complex) of the Middle Ages is located in the east from the Khanagah village, on the left bank of the Alinja River.

 Etymology

 The name of the Xanəgah (Khanagah) is related with common name of Khanagah which were given to the sanctuary, sacred place and the buildings built around the holy graves or to the buildings owned by the pilgrims.
 The Khanagah means "place for dervishes", and were built on the sacred places.
 The tombs of the Sheikh Khorasan (Fazlullah Naimi) in the Julfa region, the Khoja Sayyid in the Lerik regions are such a Khanagahs.